Francisco Bolognesi

-Francisco Bolognesi Cervantes (November 4, 1816 – June 7, 1880) was a Peruvian military general.
-He is considered a national hero in Peru and was declared patron of the Army of Peru by the government of Peru on January 2 of 1951.
+Francisco Bolognesi Cervantes (4 November 1816 – 7 June 1880) was a Peruvian military colonel.
+He is considered a national hero in Peru and was declared patron of the Peruvian Army by the government of Peru on 2 January 1951.

 Early life and education

-Francisco Bolognesi was born in Lima on November 4, 1816.
+Francisco Bolognesi was born in Lima on 4 November 1816.
 He attended the Seminary of Arequipa until he was 16 and then entered into a career in commerce.
+His birthplace, known as the Casa de Bolognesi, later became a museum.

 His father, Andrés Bolognesi was of Italian-Peruvian background and was a violin player for the court of the Viceroy.
-Francisco Bolognesi had a son called Federico Pablo whose son was Federico Bolognesi Bolognesi (2nd Vicepresident of Peru).
+Francisco Bolognesi had a son called Federico Pablo whose son was Federico Bolognesi Bolognesi (2nd Vice president of Peru).
 Federico Bolognesi Bolognesi had a daughter called Ana Maria Bolognesi who had two daughters called Ana Mamie and Selina Raguz Bolognesi.
+The Bolognesi family legacy lives on through Ana Mamie and Selina, who each have two children: Roberto and Emilia Abusada Raguz, and Elio and Benjamin Yagüe Raguz.
+Roberto and Emilia are the children of Roberto Abusada Salah, a renowned Peruvian economist.
+Roberto Abusada Salah was recognized for his significant contributions to Peru's economic policy, particularly during the 1990s when he played a crucial role in combating hyperinflation.

 Military career

 He was involved with the military in July 1844, in an action at Carmen Alto, a local district of Arequipa, south region of Perú.
 While offered a position in the military, he elected to remain in civilian life.
 However, in 1853, he enlisted and was selected as second in command of a cavalry regiment during a period of tension between Peru and Bolivia.
 While no armed conflict with Bolivia ensued, Bolognesi elected to remain in the military and took part in the revolution against then-President Echenique.
 After the successful revolution, Bolognesi was a Lieutenant Colonel on the General Staff.

 In 1856, Bolognesi commanded the artillery involved in suppressing the revolt of General Manuel Ignacio de Vivanco, centered in the city of Arequipa, and was promoted to Colonel.

 After several missions to Europe to help acquire weapons for Peru (especially artillery), Bolognesi returned to Peru in May 1866.
 He fell afoul of President Don Mariano Ignacio Prado and was imprisoned briefly in 1867.
 After the fall of Prado, Bolognesi returned to military service, commanding various artillery units of the Peruvian army, retiring in 1871 as Commander-in-Chief of the Artillery.